18sp01/accounting-system/README.md

 In the view records menu, the user has a variety of options to customize the user's data.
 One of them is sorting.
 Users can sort by amount, type of income/expense, account, and date.

-Sorting by Most Recent (Default):

 ![SortRecord](https://i.imgur.com/QvHPSKn.png)

-Sorting by Amount:
+Sorting by Most Recent (Default)

 ![SortAmount](https://i.imgur.com/QEbym9M.png)

-Sorting by Type:
+Sorting by Amount

 ![SortType](https://i.imgur.com/e6Ba6f4.png)

-Sorting by Account:
+Sorting by Type

 ![SortAccount](https://i.imgur.com/KSHkVzP.png)

+Sorting by Account

 ### Edit Record